 - Influenza (Flu) vaccine every year during flu season, including pregnant women during any trimester.

 - Td/Tdap vaccine one time, no matter when you got your last tetanus (Td) vaccine.
 Pregnant women also need Tdap vaccine during every pregnancy.
 These vaccines protect against tetanus and diphtheria or tetanus, diphtheria and pertussis also known as whooping cough.

 - Tdap or Td vaccine booster every 10 years.

 - COVID-19 vaccine one time (up to 2 doses) aged 12 and older including those previously infected and recovered from COVID-19 and pregnant women.
-The Comirnaty (Pfizer-BioNTech) vaccine is recommended for those 12 years and older and the Moderna and Johnson & Johnson COVID vaccines are currently only recommended for people 18 years and older.

 - Pneumococcal (Pneumonia) vaccines for all adults 65 years or older.
 Older children and other adults should also get the pneumococcal vaccines especially with certain medical conditions or if they smoke cigarettes.